-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat. - Change in eyesight, eye pain, or severe eye irritation. - Eye discharge.

-- Eye or eyelid swelling.

-- Eye redness.

-- Change in eyesight, eye pain, or severe eye irritation.

-- If bright lights bother your eyes.

-- Headache.

-- Eye color may change to a brown color.
+Eye color may change to a brown color.
 This change may not go back to normal.
-Eye color changes may happen a few months to years after

-starting this drug.
+Eye color changes may happen a few months to years after starting this drug.
 If eye color changes, call the doctor.